Azure/blackbelt-aks-hackfest/labs/day1-labs/03-create-aks-cluster.md

     ```

-10. Get the Kubernetes config files for your new AKS cluster
+10. Get the Kubernetes config files for your new AKS cluster.
+This is necessary to use `kubectl` to manage your Kubernetes cluster.
     ```
     az aks get-credentials -n $CLUSTER_NAME -g $NAME
     ```